Skip to main content

 P_elec = P_shaft / eta_motor

 Head is expressed in metres of the pumped fluid.
 If you have a pressure rise instead, convert with H = dp / (rho g).
-Citation: standard pump fundamentals (for example the Grundfos or KSB pump handbooks; White, Fluid Mechanics).
+This is standard pump fundamentals rather than anything of ours, and the sources are listed in the references at the foot of this page.

 Limits.
 This is a duty-point power calculation.
 It does not select a pump, find the operating point against a system curve, or account for viscosity corrections on the pump curve.
 The Studio plots pump duty, the best efficiency point and the system curve for that.